projecthorus/tawhiri/README.md

 ### Predictor

-…is written for Python 3, is compatible with Python 2, and needs Cython:
+…is written for Python 3 (>3.6, due to the use of f-strings) and needs Cython:

 ```bash
 $ virtualenv venv